Touchstone Talks: Ep 3 - What's Your Number?

 Tip or somebody,

-I should say that considers himself
+I should say, that considers himself

-to be a financial advisor,
+to be a financial advisor, whether that's,

-person that's selling them
+their insurance person that's selling him

 disability and life insurance.